yutaokkots/Algorithms-and-Data-Structures/Data structures/RecursionBacktrackingDynamicProgramming/Dynamic Programming.md

 4) Generalize the relationships
 5) Implement by solving sub-problems in order

+Another 5 step version:
+1. Coming up with a recursive solution to the problem
+2. Take a look at the parameters you are passing to the recursive function
+3. Check which parameters can change between calls; those are likely the coordinates in your dp array/matrix
+4. Understand how the recursive call generates its answers from the sub recursive calls, and try to put that into an equation
+5. Lastly, find the exit case of the recursive function that is the base case you need to build up from in DP.

 Longest Increasing Subsequence:
 ex.
 [3,1,8,2,5] -> 3 (1 -> 2 -> 5)

+Memoization
+Memoization refers to the technique of caching and reusing previously computed results.

+Tabulation
+Tabulation is similar in the sense that it builds up a cache, but the approach is different.
+A tabulation algorithm focuses on filling the entries of the cache, until the target value has been reached.

 fibonacci